JulianaPan/home_credit_risk/README.md

 - Continuous variables: mean, min, max, std
 - Categorical variables: ratio of each value
+- Table of number of generated features.

 ### Feature Selection

 - WOE and IV: select features with IV larger than 0.02
 - Feature Importance: using median to filter features
+- Table of number of selected features.

 ### Data Processing